cfengine/design-center/howto/normal_order.md

 If you find yourself ordering promises explicitly, generally you're approaching the problem incorrectly.
 There are rare exceptions when you have to require a specific order of promises, but it's a sure sign of inexperience using CFEngine to try to order all the promises you write.
 Trust CFEngine to do the right thing.

 Variables and classes are converged 3 times each within the wider 3-cycle iteration, as indicated by the `1 2 3` in the table.
 This is done to allow for deeper dependencies between variables and between classes, and to make life easier for the promise author so they don't have to micro-manage their variables and classes.
+So if you have variable or class _a_ depending on variable or class _b_ which depends on variable or class _c_, that dependency will be resolved in the *first* cycle before you get to the outputs promise types and beyond.
+Again, please remember the convergence algorithms and number of passes may change in the future.
+You should not be thinking in terms of iterations and cycles when you work with CFEngine.

 |Promise Type       |agent/common|server|monitor|edit_line|Purpose|Reference URL|
 |-------------------|------------|------|-------|---------|-------|-------------|